MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Supported versions:

-  - On Windows and macOS since 97 or later
+  - On Windows and macOS since 97, until 105

   #### Description

+  This policy doesn't work because Discover is now contained within the Edge Sidebar and can be managed using the [HubsSidebarEnabled](#hubssidebarenabled) policy.

 This policy lets you configure the Discover feature in Microsoft Edge.

 Working in the background when enabled, this feature sends URLs to Microsoft Bing to search for related recommendations.